1896 Penny Value Checker: Errors List & No Mint Mark Worth

 History Of The 1896 Penny

 The Indian Head Penny series began in 1859 and continued until 1909.
-It was designed by James B. Longacre, Chief Engraver at the Philadelphia Mint.
-The series replaced the short-lived Flying Eagle cent due to production difficulties.
+It was designed by James B. Longacre, Chief Engraver at the Philadelphia Mint from 1844 until his death in 1869.
+The series replaced the short-lived Flying Eagle cent, which had caused production difficulties due to its high-relief design.
 For 50 years, this iconic design served as America’s primary small cent.

 Also Read: 54 Most Valuable Indian Head Penny Worth Money (1859-1909)